Download the files for Lab 5A from the following links:

 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")

-Dynamical Systems¶
+1 Dynamical Systems¶

-A dynamical system is a system that evolves in time. will consider here a state vector $x(t)$ and a control action $u(t)$.
+A dynamical system is a system that evolves in time.
+We will consider here a state vector $x(t)$ and a control action $u(t)$.
 In a dynamical system the state at time $t+1$ is given by

-\begin{equation} x(t+1) = f ( x(t), u(t) ). \end{equation}The interpretation of the previous equation is that the state of the system $x(t)$ and the control action $u(t)$ determine the state of the system at time $t+1$.
+\begin{equation}\tag{1} x(t+1) = f ( x(t), u(t) ). \end{equation}The interpretation of the previous equation is that the state of the system $x(t)$ and the control action $u(t)$ determine the state of the system at time $t+1$.
 Our goal is to choose control actions $u(t)$ to manipulate the state trajectory $x(t)$ to satisfy some stated goal.

 We point out that the system is time invariant, deterministic, and memoryless.
 Dynamical systems may also have memory, be stochastic, or time varying.